-This weekend the grounds of the Travis County Expo center were slammed with a colorful array of hot rods, pin-up babes, greasers, and cool cats running wild at the 17th annual Lonestar Round-Up.
-Chop tops, Deuces, and customs were a feast for my senses as the smell of gasoline and burned rubber filled the air.
+On April 6th and 7th, 2017 the grounds of the Travis County Expo center were slammed with a colorful array of hot rods, pin-up babes, greasers, and cool cats running wild at the 17th annual Lonestar Round-Up.
+Chop tops, Deuces, and customs ignited my senses as the smell of gasoline and burned rubber filled the air.
 Jumping sporadically by the occasional engine revving and tire peel-out, I realized I was in hot rod heaven.
 The originality and creative power that these cars possess were pure works of art with exceptional detail.
 I could hardly put my camera down as I sifted through the rows of cars, fascinated and excited by the next.
 Being the music junkie that I am, I took a break from the cars and I went to check out the band.
 I managed to push through the crowd to the stage for some old school 60s-style, rock-and-roll by the Woggles.
 I was moved by the seasoned feel behind their whole style and look.
 These guys nailed the sound of an era.
 I loved it.

 ~ Stephanie Ford ❤